lucprincen/groltos-diary/Quests and leads.md

 	- Name is [[Omareth Baenre]], belonging to the most powerful family in Menzoberranzan.
 	- We learned that Omareth was now the sovereign of the "growing mountain" and was studying it.
 Could be referencing [[Kelvin's Cairn]]?
 	- [[Bailon the Beardless|Bailon]] mentioned inquiring about this necromancer with [[Gorom]], an ancient creature living in [[Kelvin's Cairn]].
+	- Omareth has in fact ascended to lichdom, which makes him an immortal undead mage.
+	- Omareth is using the entire mountain as it's phylactery, luring souls of the dead to it in the form of moths.

 ### Shark skin map
 - [ ] Try to find the locations written on Henrack's [[henrack-shark-skin-map.jpg]]